onqtam/headjack/docs/why/SYSTEM.md

 ██████████████████████████████████████████████████████████████████
 # SECTION: War
 ██████████████████████████████████████████████████████████████████

+> "Tell me why are we so blind to see That the ones we hurt are you and me?" - [Coolio - Gangsta’s Paradise](https://genius.com/Coolio-gangstas-paradise-lyrics#:~:text=Tell%20me%20why%20are%20we%20so%20blind%20to%20see%0AThat%20the%20ones%20we%20hurt%20are%20you%20and%20me%3F)

 > "It is the impulse of a finite player to go against another nation in war, it is the design of an infinite player to oppose war within a nation." - [James Carse](https://www.goodreads.com/quotes/6844935-it-is-the-impulse-of-a-finite-player-to-go)